Business Mileage Deduction

 Switching to the Actual Expense Method

-Although you may switch from the standard mileage rate to the actual expense method for the same vehicle, you may not switch from the actual expense method to the standard mileage rate for the same vehicle.
+While you're allowed to switch from the standard mileage rate to the actual expense method for a vehicle you use for business purposes, you may not switch from the actual expense method to the standard mileage rate for that same vehicle.

 If you switch from the standard mileage rate to the actual expense method, you must use straight-line depreciation for that vehicle for its remaining recovery period, provided there is still sufficient basis remaining.